The War and Me – Oral History Project

-The NIWM recently launched a new Oral History project The War and Me appealing to the public to share their memories of the war years.
+In 2018 NIWM launched an Oral History Project The War and Me appealing to the public to share their memories of the war years.

 As a museum we would like to record how the people of Northern Ireland were affected by the Second World War.

-Stories and memories are incredibly important to us and will be stored permanently in the museum collection and made available to researchers, school groups and the media.
+Your memories are incredibly important to us and will be added to our museum collection and made available to researchers, school groups and the media.

-Some of the questions we are asking are:
+Some of the topics we would like to know more about are:

-- Did you enlist in the ATS, the WAAF, or the WRNS?
+- Service in the ATS, WAAF or WRNS

 Alternatively, if you would like to write your story down you can post it to us at: